Natalya Vetlitskaya: Private life

 Vetlitskaya's first husband was Pavel Smeyan, of the band Rock Atelier.
 This alliance proved to be a painful experience to Vetlitskaya who later claimed to have become victim to a severe case of domestic violence. ...He was beating me.
 The reason was his nature, evil and cruel.
 Alcohol played its part too.
 We divorced after he'd all but killed me...
 There could be no excuse for this.
 I was a child, just eighteen...
 I decided to forgive him, but could have sent him to jail, she claimed.

-Vetlitskaya's marriage with Zhenya Belousov famously lasted for ten days, from January 1 to 10, 1998.
+Vetlitskaya's marriage with Zhenya Belousov famously lasted for ten days, from 1 to 10 January 1998.
 It was a funny story.
 He said to me: Listen, one woman wants to make me marry her.
 I do not want to.
-What am I do?'
+What do I do?'
 We sat and we mulled this over.
 Then he says: Listen, why shouldn't you and me marry?
 And I said: Indeed!
 We were totally crazy and carefree...
 And we were just very good friends.
 Hung out together, were going to the parties as a pair.
 I loved him as a friend but for some reason never saw a man in him.
 There was nothing romantic about our relationship.
 There was another version of the story.
-According to the composer Lyubov Voropayeva, who worked closely with Belousov, the latter was deeply in love with Vetliyskaya and experienced shock when, on his return from a short New Year tour, found a note informing him that the marriage was over.
+According to the composer Lyubov Voropayeva, who worked closely with Belousov, the latter was deeply in love with Vetliyskaya and experienced shock when, on his return from a short New Year tour, he found a note informing him that the marriage was over.
 It was a joke for her, but tragedy for him, Voropayeva insisted.

 Vetlitskaya's third husband was Kirill Kirin, originally a model, later an administrator for Philipp Kirkorov.
 Over the years she had relationships with Dmitry Malikov, Vlad Stashevsky, Suleyman Kerimov (who reportedly presented her an airplane as a parting gift), Mikhail Topalov (producer and businessman, father of Vlad Topalov), and Sergey Zverev.
 Vetlitskaya's partnership with Malikov lasted three years; it was him who's penned for her the song "Dusha" (The Soul), one of her personal favourites.
 In 2004 in Nice, France, Vetlitskaya gave birth to daughter Ulyana.
 It later transpired that the father was Vetlitskaya's fourth husband Alexey, her then yoga trainer.

 Vetlitskaya, who once had a hit with a song called Playboy, appeared in the Russian version of this magazine twice, but the result produced nothing scandalous.
 I do not consider myself a sex symbol, besides, I am shy, she explained, why.

 Since 2008 Vetlitskaya resides in Spain.
 She composes music, writes poetry, is engaged in painting and design.
 Since 1998, she has practiced Kriya Yoga, and attended the Sri Sri Ravi Shankar's courses in India.
 Vetlitskaya has been engaged in charity.
 Since 1999, she financially supported the Children's Mental Hospital No. 4, in the village of Nikolskoye, in Ruzsky District, Moscow oblast.
 She is a vegetarian.